evolvingstuff/vdw2/content/posts/the-lower-the-vitamin-d-the-sooner-a-blood-cancer-needed-to-be-treated.md

 * [All items in Vitamin D after Cancer Diagnosis](https://www.VitaminDWiki.com/tiki-browse_categories.php?parentId=74&sort_mode=created_desc) 20 items as of Nov 2011

-* <a href="/posts/overview-cancer-and-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 931">Overview Cancer and vitamin D</a> which has many graphs, such as the following one
+* [Overview Cancer and vitamin D](/posts/overview-cancer-and-vitamin-d) which has many graphs, such as the following one

 <img src="/attachments/d3.mock.jpg" alt="image">